 We are very happy to be welcoming audiences back to Kiln Theatre.
 The health, safety and well-being of you and our team is our priority.
 We are following all government safety guidelines as well as advice from Brent Council, Society of London Theatres (SOLT), UK Theatre, Official London Theatre and DCMS.

-We will only reopen if we are confident that the appropriate safety measures have been met.
+We will only open our doors if we are confident that the appropriate safety measures have been met.
 Current government guidelines can be found here.
 We have been granted the use of Society Of London Theatre & UK Theatre’s ‘See It Safely’ mark and the ‘We’re Good to Go’ stamp of approval from The National Tourist Organisations of Great Britain and Northern Ireland.
 These marks certify that we are complying with the latest Government and industry COVID-19 guidelines, to ensure the safety of our staff and audiences.

 The safety measures we have put in place means that your trip will be a little different than usual but they are important to ensure you and the rest of the audience can relax and enjoy the show.